PerfectlySoft/PerfectDocs/guide/MongoDB.md

 let db = client.getDatabase(name: "test")
 ```

-### Defining a collection to work with
+### Defining a MongoDB Collection

-In order to work with a MongoDB Collection, it first be defined:
+In order to work with a MongoDB Collection, it must be defined:

 ``` swift
 let collection = db.getCollection(name: "testcollection")
 ```

-### Closing open connections
+### Closing Open Connections

 Once a connection and associated connections are defined, it is wise to set them up to be closed using a ```defer``` statement.